-For more information on allowable cost-share, please refer to the Federal Acquisition Regulations (FAR) Part 31 at <a href="http://farsite.hill.af.mil/reghtml/regs/far2afmcfars/fardfa
+For more information on allowable cost-share, please refer to the Federal Acquisition Regulations (FAR) Part 31 at http://farsite.hill.af.mil/reghtml/regs/far2afmcfars/fardfars/fardfars/far/31.htm).

 Q: If I already have Small Business Innovation Research (SBIR) funding for a similar project, can that money be used as cost-share?